RangGames/RangGiftBox/README.md

 ## Events

-RangGiftBox fires the following custom events:
+CreeperGiftBox fires the following custom events:

 - `GiftSentEvent` - Fired when a gift is sent
 - `GiftClaimedEvent` - Fired when a gift is claimed